PARENTS

 We will lend a device to every family that does not have one.
 We will also do this if the family has only mobile phones.
 In families with three or more children aged between 4-11 years, we will provide two devices.

-Weekly learning packs will be delivered by members of staff to the homes of all children.
+Weekly learning packs will be delivered to the homes of all children.
 They will contain a variety of learning activities, paper, pencils, books and any other equipment they might need.
 These packs can be completed by all children, regardless of their ability to access online learning.

 How will my child be taught remotely?